priezz/dart_full_coverage/README.md

-# Helper script for full tests coverage checkup for you Dart/Flutter project
+# Helper for full tests coverage checkup for you Dart/Flutter project

 ## Installation